k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Describes the persistent storage request of each server node
+StorageConfig describes the persistent storage request of each server node

 <table>
     <thead>